taeruh/pauli_tracker/python_lib/README.md

 ## Caution

-Trying to build a Rust-Python package depending on this the underlying Rust create here will probably not work because of [#1444].
+Trying to build a Rust-Python package depending on the underlying Rust create here will probably not work because of [#1444].

-The API of the underling Rust crate is not stable (but the Python package follows SemVer).
+The API of the underling Rust crate is not stable (but the Python package will follow SemVer as soon as it is published on PyPI).

 [crate's documentation]: https://docs.rs/pauli_tracker/latest/pauli_tracker/
 [contributing]: https://github.com/taeruh/pauli_tracker/blob/main/CONTRIBUTING.md